Andres-MG/2023_gmm_shock_sensor/scripts/README.md

 * benchmark.py

-The auxiliary files for ParaView:

-* cp.pvsm

-* cp.pwin

-generate the data to make the Cp plot.
-Open `cp.pvsm` with ParaView and save the spreadsheet as a CSV file. `cp_plot.py` uses these CSV files to create the plot.
+The auxiliary file `cp.pvsm` can be opened from ParaView to generate the data of the Cp plot as a CSV file. `cp_plot.py` uses this CSV file to create the plot.

-The files:

-* sims.pwin

-* view.pvcvbc

-can be read from ParaView to replicate the window layout and camera setup that generate the flow-field and sensor plots that we include in sections VI A and VI B.
+Files with extension `.pwin` contain ParaView layouts, and `view.pvcvbc` includes camera settings.
+These are the parameters used to export the figures shown in the article.